Jafea7/RecFilter3/README-CUDA.md

 Python 3.7.9 -> 3.9.6 - Has been tested on 3.7.9 and 3.9.5

-A nVidia GPU with CUDA.
+A NVIDIA GPU with CUDA.

 ---